 You may still be eligible for a loan for an investment or rental property with a lower down payment.
 Keep in mind that the size of your down payment may affect other costs.

 When should you refinance an investment or rental property?

 There are a few reasons to refinance an investment or rental property.
 Many people refinance their loans in order to lower their interest rate, which in turn, can lower the monthly payment.
-Refinancing can also enable a shorter loan term.
+(By refinancing, the total finance charges may be higher over the life of the loan.)
+Refinancing can also result in a shorter loan term.
 When you refinance, you replace your existing mortgage with a new mortgage that has a better interest rate or better terms.